mr-u0b0dy/ninjaUSB-util/doc/TESTING.md

 ## Unit Tests

-The project includes unit tests for core components:
+The project includes comprehensive unit tests for core components:

 ```bash
 # Build with tests